s-guenther/optess/README.md

 _Information below is outdated._

-Download the source code and add it to the python search path.
-Install the missing packages (via pip).
-Install and sign up for optional solvers (e.g. gurobi or glpk)
+Download source code and install via `pip install .` or install directly from pypi.org servers via `pip install optess`.
+Note, that the last one might be an outdated version.

 Getting Started